rmbailey/slate/source/includes/bodhicloud/apitutorial/0-getting-started/tutorial.md

 Logging in to the Bodhi API Documentation

+*Note:* Once you are logged in with a valid username and password, you will see your Namespace auto-fill.

 ## How to access users in your namespace

 ## How to create a new type in your namespace